Europe's Economy Was Hit Hard Too, But Jobs Didn't Disappear Like In The U.S.

 When the British economy ground to a halt a few weeks ago, Reda Maher suddenly found himself among the ranks of the unemployed, alongside untold millions of other people around the world.

-But unlike many people around the world, Maher can rest easy, knowing that money will keep flowing into his bank account until he's called back to work.
+But unlike many others, Maher can rest easy, knowing that money will keep flowing into his bank account until he's called back to work.

 "I woke up a couple of hours later than I normally would.
 I won't lie," Maher said one afternoon earlier this month.
 "I took a nice long masked and gloved walk.
 I've got a remote personal training like fitness session in about 20 minutes."